-(a) New Verve will notify the Customer immediately if they become aware that any of the Customer Personal Data is lost or destroyed, or becomes damaged, corrupted or unusable;
+(a) New Verve will notify the Customer without delay and in any case within 24 hours if they become aware that any of the Customer Personal Data is lost or destroyed, or becomes damaged, corrupted or unusable;

 (b) New Verve will notify the Customer immediately if they receive any communication from a third party relating to the parties’ obligations under the Data Protection Legislation;

 (c) New Verve will provide all reasonable assistance to the Customer to prepare any Data Protection Impact Assessment as may be required and must notify the Customer immediately if it considers that the Customer’s instructions infringe the Data Protection Legislation.

 7.5 New Verve shall co-operate with the Customer in relation to:

 (a) any request from the Customer to amend or delete any of the Customer Personal Data;

 (b) any complaint or regulatory notification relating to the processing of any of the Customer Personal Data; and